 The half-life of the ketorolac tromethamine S-enantiomer was approximately 2.5 hours (SD ± 0.4) compared with 5 hours (SD ± 1.7) for the R-enantiomer.
 In other studies, the half-life for the racemate has been reported to lie within the range of 5 to 6 hours.

-Ketorolac tromethamine administered as an IV bolus, every 6 hours, for 5 days, to healthy subjects (n = 13), showed no significat difference in Cmax on Day 1 and Day 5.
-Trough levels averaged 0.29 mcg/mL (SD ± 0.13) on Day 1 and 0.55 mcg/mL (SD ± 0.23) on Day 6.
+Ketorolac tromethamine administered as an intravenous bolus, every 6 hours, for 5 days, to healthy subjects (n=13), showed no significant difference in Cmax on Day 1 and 0.55 mcg/mL (SD ± 23) on Day 6.
 Steady state was approached after the fourth dose.

 Based on single-dose data only, the mean half-life of ketorolac tromethamine in renally impaired patients is between 6 and 19 hours, and is dependent on the extent of the impairment.
 There is poor correlation between creatinine clearance and total ketorolac tromethamine clearance in the elderly and populations with renal impairment (r = 0.5).